 NOTE - Unit nameplate states maximum current draw.
 Maximum Over-Current Protection allowed is 15 AMP.

 Holes are on both sides of the furnace cabinet to facilitate wiring.
-Holes are on both sides of the furnace cabinet to facilitate wiring.

 Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing.

-Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
-Remove the blower access panel to check the length of the wire.
+Before connecting the thermostat check to make sure the wires will be long enough for servicing at a later date.
+Make sure that thermostat wire is long enough to facilitate future removal of blower for service.

-Complete the wiring connections to the equipment.
-Use the provided unit wiring diagram and the field wiring diagram shown in figure 53.
-Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.
+Complete the wiring connections to the equipment Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.